jiawangbai/DHTA-master/README.md

 # Targeted Attack for Deep Hashing based Retrieval
-This repository provides implementatin our ECCV 2020 work: [Targeted Attack for Deep Hashing based Retrieval](https://arxiv.org/pdf/2004.07955.pdf).
+This repository provides the implementatin of our ECCV 2020 work: [Targeted Attack for Deep Hashing based Retrieval](https://arxiv.org/pdf/2004.07955.pdf).

 ## Abstract